spollard/josh-works.github.io/_posts/2020-08-03-parents-guide-to-painless-chromebook-setup.md

 >
 >> Hi, I'm Barb, and since I switched to this chromebook thing I spend 20 extra minuts a day facetiming with my grandkids!
 I love that!

-# Do not purchase the guide if:
+## Do not purchase if... (sorta an "anti-FAQ")

 - If your parents are familiar with the Apple ecosystem, because I have always used Android and MacOS, don't have an iPad or an iPhone.
 I feel strongly inclined to do MacOS.
 - If you don't want to use a Chromebook or learn a Windows operating system
+- You expect a perfectly-polished, high-production-value product

 ----------------------